asmyk/graphql-workshops/mutations/what-is-mutation.md

  }
 ```

-This mutation example expect to get `email` and `password` fields, and in response returns object contains some token and User object.
+This mutation example expect to get `email` and `password` fields, and in response returns an object that contains some token and User object.

 ### Resolver